Scholarship and Grant Information

 - Boren Awards

-ISEP-Exchange (not ISEP-Direct): UAS Student Government has three $2000 scholarships per semester starting spring 2012.
+- ISEP-Exchange (not ISEP-Direct): UAS Student Government has two $1000 scholarships per semester.

-Youmay attain a study abroad grant through applying directly to Grants.gov, or by checking with the Financial Aid office to see what grants are offered here.
+You may attain a study abroad grant through applying directly to Grants.gov, or by checking with the Financial Aid office to see what grants are offered here.
 Student travel grants are awarded to full-time undergraduate or graduate students to help pay for transportation, food, and lodging.
-A great source for travel grants is the AAG IGIF Student Travel Grant site.